Railway system in Tuscany

 The railway connections

-The main railway station in Tuscany is Firenze Santa Maria Novella, which is connected to the Italian route Milan-Rome-Naples by fast Eurostar trains.
+The main railway station in Tuscany is Firenze Santa Maria Novella, which is connected to the Italian route Milan-Rome-Naples by fast trains operated by Trenitalia or NTV.

-Spain: From Barcellona França, Girona and Figueras you have to change in Milan or Turin.
+From Switzerland you always have to change in Milan.

 Trenitalia